In a prior post, I summarized the main findings from the 75-year study at Harvard on happiness.

 Here are some common ways perfectionism can damage happiness:

-- You procrastinate by waiting for perfect timing
+- You procrastinate by waiting for perfect timing and miss opportunities

 - Your first product has to be your best version